dotnet/blazor/src/mono/HowToUpgradeMono.md

    You can also delete the `nunitlite.dll` from `bcl\`.

 1. Check whether the build flags need to be updated.
 In the `README.md`, the Mono team provides recommended `emcc` arguments.
-If the git diff shows they have changed since the last version, figure out whether it's applicable to update the `emcc` arguments we're specifying in our `mono.targets` file.
+If the git diff shows they have changed since the last version, figure out whether it's applicable to update the `emcc` arguments we're specifying in our `mono.csproj` file.

 **Commit**